geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 ### Documentation

 I also think Svelte could improve its documentation around accessibility.
 Currently, it only lists the available [accessibility warnings](https://svelte.dev/docs#a11y-label-has-associated-control).
 [React](https://reactjs.org/docs/accessibility.html), [Vue](https://v3.vuejs.org/guide/a11y-basics.html), and [Angular](https://angular.io/guide/accessibility) all have dedicated accessibility sections in their docs that detail various considerations, practices, and testing around accessibility.
 Svelte could do the same, or at least link out to further resources.
+This would help developers better understand what they're responsible for.

 ### Foster a culture of accessibility

 This isn't necessarily on Svelte itself, but on the community.
 As Svelte developers and content creators, we should take care to make sure what we put out there is accessible, whether that's a blog post, a video, sharing a REPL, or creating a package.
+Sharing inaccessible demos (for example, a demo that uses `<div on:click>` instead of `<button>`) results in people copying that code for their projects and excluding some of their users.
+We can do better.

 ## Wrapping up